DefectDojo/django-DefectDojo/docs/content/en/getting_started/upgrading.md

 If you build your images locally and do not use the ones from DockerHub, the instructions are the same, with the caveat that you must build your images first.
-(Of course, if you're doing this, then you know you have to update the source code first)
+-   Pull the latest DefectDojo changes

+    ``` {.sourceCode .bash}
+    git fetch
+    git pull
+    git merge origin/master
+    ```

-Replace the first step above with: `docker-compose build`
+Then replace the first step of the above generic upgrade method for docker-compose with: `docker-compose build`

 godojo installations
 --------------------